How do you pronounce your name?

 Will you have a tasting room?

 We are starting out as a production facility only.
-We plan to serve samples on our release days and have beer on tap at select beer bars around town.
-Eventually we will open a tasting room, depending on how well bottles sell.
+We serve beer on our release days and have beer on tap at select beer bars around town.
+We are working on a tasting room in the suite next to our original suite.
+Look for that early 2018.

 Do you do tours?

 Yes!
-All tours are by appointment and include a tasting of various bottles of beer as well as some tasting straight from tanks and barrels.
+All tours are by appointment and include a tasting, as well as some tasting straight from tanks and barrels occasionally.
 Tours are $15/per person, and we prefer to do them for small groups of 3-15 people to maintain a comfortable atmosphere.
 You will also have to opportunity to buy bottles and merchandise at the end of the tour.
+Click on "Contact" to schedule a tour.

 Are you hiring?